Beukhof-Techniek/N2kFuelLevelAdapter/README.md

-# NMEA2000 Fuel Level Adapter
+# NMEA 2000 Fuel Level Adapter

 ## General
 This project shows how to build an adapter which reads the value (resistance) of a fuel level meter and publishes this information as a NMEA 2000 PGN (see the "NMEA 2000" paragraph below).
-Due to the complexity and fairly high cost of getting started with a NMEA 2000 network, this project also incorporates HTML5-based meter display so one can view the measured data with ones mobile device over WiFi.
+Due to the complexity and fairly high cost of getting started with a NMEA 2000 network, this project also incorporates an HTML5-based meter display so one can view the measured data with ones mobile device over WiFi.
 Thus being able to start out with a single (stand-alone) device.
 With some minor modifications this design can be used with different types (brands and therefore values) of level meters and can also be used for reporting other fluid levels.

 ## Features
 - Buffered connection to the NMEA 2000 network;